On Air Now

 Reading and Leeds are two of the most iconic festivals in the UK.
 We've taken a look at some of the most notorious moments from over the years.

 Every band that has become anything has graced the stage of Reading or Leeds festival at some point.
-As the 2020 festivals have been cancelled, let's take a look back at some of the most famous (and infamous) artists and sets.
+As the festivals return for 2022, let's take a look back at some of the most famous (and infamous) artists and sets.

 Back in 2005, Arctic Monkeys were fast becoming the most talked about band in the country.
 Their era-defining debut still wouldn't be released for another six months when they stepped out on the Carling Stage at Reading Festival that year, but the hype was already overwhelming.
 On a year when Pixies, Foo Fighters and Iron Maiden were all headlining, it was a sign of the times that the most talked about act from the weekend were four scruffy lads from Sheffield